Spending a few short days in Florence? Trust me: this is the absolute best of what to do in Florence, Italy.

 Pro Tip: For the most authentic food and other goods in Florence, look for the “Associazione Esercizi Storici Fiorentini” seal in the window.
 This is an Association made up of more than sixty historical Florentine companies, some of which are considered “Historical Enterprises of Italy.”
 They “promote, qualify, protect and enhance their historical activities” and “make [their] activities known nationally and internationally as cultural, social, characteristic and traditional heritage of the city of Florence.”

-That concludes what to do in Florence, Italy over the course of a few short days, based on our unique experiences + some of the best books set in Florence to pair with your travel.
+That concludes what to do in Florence, Italy over the course of a few short days, based on our unique experiences.

 At the end of the day, there’s a LOT to do in Florence and everyone will have different top picks for attractions, but I do hope you will check out the restaurants recommended.
 We had amazing experiences there and are thrilled to share the good word!

-If you enjoyed my travel guide on what to do in Florence, Italy, you may also enjoy my travel guides (with a literary twist) for these Italian cities:
+If you enjoyed my travel guide on what to do in Florence, Italy, you will love my travel guides (with a literary twist) for these Italian cities:

 Have a great trip!
 And lastly, pin this post to Pinterest so you can refer back to it when you are deciding what to do in Florence, Italy.